OUR SOCIAL ACTION COMMITTEE

 Unitarian Universalists are woven throughout the fabric of American history by a common thread of dedication to public service.
 This includes such men and women as: Thomas Jefferson; John Adams; John Quincy Adams; Susan B. Anthony; Clara Barton; Ralph Waldo Emerson; Henry David Thoreau; Oliver Wendell Holmes; Albert Schweitzer; Roger Baldwin; Adlai Stevenson; and Ted Sorenson.

-At Beacon, we strive to build on this tradition by not only being a center for peace and tolerance, but also a voice for social justice in our community and our larger world.
+At the Unitarian Church of Summit, we strive to build on this tradition by not only being a center for peace and tolerance, but also a voice for social justice in our community and our larger world.
 It is our belief that the path to better, more meaningful lives rests in completely inclusive spirituality, service to others and stewardship.
 Our calling is to heal our world.

 Our Approach to Social Action